Wednesday, April 23, 2025

 places I have been to at least once in the last few years.

 The chart at the top of the page is a snap shot of some of the places I have visited, they are marks / way points in "Memory Map", I have exported these for back up and so that I can share them to my other devices, I have now made them available so that others can down load them for reference.
 They are stored in a .GPX file which most charting packages can access, the categorisation may or may not make sense in other software but the marks should appear.
-If in doubt, back up what is already in your package so that if you get a deluged and can't manage a two or three hundred marks you can bulk delete then restore.
+If in doubt, back up what is already in your package so that if you can't manage the two or three hundred marks you can bulk delete then restore.

 An example of a single mark exported from "Memory-Map for All"